Artificial intelligence compliance plan

 Describe how, if at all, your agency’s AI governance body plans to consult with external experts as appropriate and consistent with applicable law.

-GSA has and will continue to collaborate with external experts, including academic institutions, state governments, and other federal agencies to develop training programs and benchmark its updated AI policies against best practices in the field.
-Members of the AI Governance Board and AI Safety Team regularly engage with interagency groups and councils, including the CDO council, the CAIO council, the Chief Human Capital Officer (CHCO) council, the Office of Personnel Management (OPM), the AI Talent Task Force, and the three interagency working groups coordinated by the CAIO council on generative AI, AI-related acquisitions, and AI risk management.
+GSA has and will continue to collaborate with external experts, including academic institutions, State governments, and other Federal agencies to develop training programs and benchmark its updated AI policies against best practices in the field.
+Members of the EDGE Board and AI Safety Team regularly engage with interagency groups and councils, including the CDO council, the CAIO council, the CHCO council, the U.S. Office of Personnel Management, the AI Talent Task Force, and the three interagency working groups coordinated by the CAIO council on generative AI, AI-related acquisitions, and AI risk management.

 AI Use Case Inventories